Armadillobambi/Emotion-Canvas/README.md

 ### Setup instructions

 In order to run the program, the server.py file should first be run.
 After that's up, open the home.html using a live server, after which you can use the program as intended.
-**Important to note:** Open the live server in Google Chrome, otherwise the Web Speech API will block the program from running appropriately.
+**Important to note:** You should open the live server in Google Chrome, otherwise the Web Speech API will block the program from running appropriately.

 ### Example